TOBE-TOGETHER/tobe-shop/readme.md

 ## TobeShop

-This is a shopping website project for study purposes, developed with the assistance of Cursor + MCP servers.
+This is a shopping website project for study purposes, developed with the assistance of Cursor + MCP servers, no one-line manual code.

 ## Technical Stack